admesh/stlsplit/README.md

 This tool receives one STL file and split it to several files - one shell a file.

-The code originated in [Slic3r](https://github.com/alexrj/Slic3r) and the author of the splitting code is @alexrj.
+The code originated in [Slic3r](https://github.com/alexrj/Slic3r) and the author of the splitting code is [Alessandro Ranellucci](https://github.com/alexrj).
 It's licensed under the _GNU Affero General Public License, version 3_.

 Compiling